Bernard Schapiro: Career

 Upon completing his training, Schapiro relocated to Berlin, taking up a post as co-director at the Magnus Hirschfeld Institute for Sexual Science.
 Initially, his focus was on treating sexually transmitted diseases, but he gradually became involved in male sexual development issues and sexual dysfunction.
 Schapiro pioneered the development of the drugs Praehormon, Testifortan, and Praejaculin, contributing to the scientific understanding of the hormonal impact of the pituitary gland on undescended testes, and initiating hormonal therapy which forms the basis of modern treatment for cryptorchidism.

 With the rise of Adolf Hitler in 1933, the Institut für Sexualwissenschaft was raided, looted, and eventually closed by the Nazis.
 Leveraging his Swiss citizenship, Schapiro and his family escaped to Zürich, where he established a private practice.
 Here, he treated infertility using medical and psychotherapeutic approaches and founded the Swiss branch of the Mizrachi, a religious Zionist movement.

 In 1940, Schapiro and his family moved to New York City.
 After passing the US medical licensing exams, he established a successful practice as an endocrinologist, earning the respect of the Jewish community for treating patients in accordance with Jewish law (Halakha).

 Schapiro made notable contributions to the understanding of premature ejaculation (PE).
 Departing from the 1917–1950 view of PE as a psychosomatic disorder, in 1943 he proposed that PE was due to overanxious personality and a suboptimal ejaculatory apparatus.
 He categorized PE into two types: Type B, indicating consistent rapid ejaculation, and Type A, leading to erectile dysfunction.

 In 1951, Schapiro and his wife immigrated to Israel and settled in Jerusalem.
-He worked at the Hadassah Hospital and Shaare Zedek Medical Center while also running his private practice.
-Schapiro continued to serve as a consultant on matters of medical ethics and Jewish law.
+He founded the Endocrinologic Department at the Hebrew University.